 The problem was: The chickens didn’t like the garden (the ingrates!).
 The bees and butterflies loved it.
 But my hens acted like it wasn’t even there.
 (Maybe this was because not only do they have acres to roam freely on, but they also discovered the neighbor’s bird feeder, so they weren’t lacking for things to eat, nor for variety).
 And not ever having a chicken forage garden before, I didn’t even know what to do with it (if there is something to do).
 It seemed like a failed experiment.

 One day as I passed by the garden, I reached out and plucked a round, dried seed pod from a withering plant and squished it between my fingers.
 Tiny brown flax seeds tumbled out.
 FLAX!
-I’ve never grown flax.
+I’d never grown flax.
 I buy flax.
 I eat flax.
 I had just harvested flax seeds!
 I started gathering the flax pods, crushing them and sprinkling the seeds back into the chicken garden area.
 The chickens rallied around me, snacking on the seeds I scattered.
 We had a happy afternoon in the foraging garden while I smacked open seed pods and they greedily consumed the contents.

 The problem was: My idea of a chicken foraging garden didn’t include me harvesting the seeds and hand feeding them to my birds (spoiled though they are, I do have my standards).
 And as cool as it was to be growing flax, the thought of harvesting those tiny little seeds for myself also seemed a bit daunting.